Conditional Resident Awaiting I-751 Approval? Consider Filing N-400 for Naturalization

 The long wait for a USCIS decision can raise many issues for I-751 applicants.
 That's because, after three years of residency in the U.S., green card holders living with their U.S. citizen spouses are eligible for naturalization.
 Thus, many people will be eligible to naturalize before they know whether the conditions have been removed from their green card to make them permanent residents.
 Yet one of the basic requirements for U.S. citizenship is that one have a permanent U.S. green card.

-Fortunately, during USCIS processing, you don't have to worry about being deported.
+Fortunately, during USCIS processing, you shouldn't have to worry about being deported.
 Conditional residents are still considered to be in lawful status and can maintain work and travel authorization.
 Their receipt notice from USCIS will prove this, by showing its own expiration date.
-(The normal validity period shown on the receipt notice is 18 months, though this was extended to 24 months during the pandemic in light of USCIS processing delays.)
+(The normal validity period shown on the receipt notice is 18 months, though this is sometimes extended, typically in light of USCIS processing delays.)

-In fact, you could try requesting an in-person appointment directly, via USCIS's online "My Appointment" portal.
-This is new as of late 2023, so it's impossible to know whether it will be faster than going through the Contact Center, or what happens if you try both at once.
-Also, getting an appointment isn't guaranteed; the agency will evaluate your need after you submit the request.
+You could also try requesting an in-person appointment directly, via USCIS's online "My Appointment" portal, but getting one isn't guaranteed; the agency will evaluate your need after you submit the request.

 The I-551/ADIT stamp normally lasts for a year.